 Personally Identifiable Information (PII) like names, Social Security numbers, home addresses, etc. are stored in multiple sources and silos, including semi-structured files in JSON and XML format.
 These formats are characterized by key-value pairs that identify data elements; these identifiers can now be used for finding and masking PII values in IRI DarkShield software.

 Note that IRI FieldShield could already find and mask PII in structured (flat) JSON and XML formats.
 But DarkShield handles more complex, semi-structured documents, and can save more time in the search process through a new method: path filters.

 Specifically, this article discusses the location and remediation of PII in semi-structured files via these key or element names.
-This can be used in conjunction with “search matchers” in DarkShield, like pattern matchers, value lookups, and NER models, to provide a faster and more reliable way of finding PII in semi-structured files.
+This method can be used alone or in conjunction with other “search matchers” supported in DarkShield, which include: pattern matchers, value lookups, and NER models.
+Path flters can provide a faster and more reliable way of finding PII in semi-structured files.

 By way of example, suppose we have an XML file containing a list of invoices with Forename and Surname elements as well as other PII hidden within free-flowing text elements which could potentially be used to expose the identity of the customer.
 We want to mask this PII wherever we find it in the Invoices, but retain the customer information in other parts of the document.

 DarkShield supports this use case through the use of Filters, which are file-type specific objects attached to Search Matchers.
 DarkShield supports the use of XPaths, a query language that can navigate through XML file elements and attributes, and return a value pertaining to the specified element.
 DarkShield can also use JSON Paths to filter through keys in a JSON file.